-Students are responsible for, and may be tested on, all the material discussed during all lectures (including guest lectures), and discussion sessions.
-Also all required reading and video materials, whether covered in lecture or not are fair game.
-There will be a total of 100 marks from the tests, assignments, and participation.
+Students are responsible for, and may be tested on, all the material discussed during lectures (including guest lectures).
+Also, all required reading and video materials, whether covered in lecture or not are fair game.
+You can potentially acquire a total of 100 marks from the assignments, tests, grant proposal, and participation.

+Activity Value

-Assignments 30% (2 x 15% each) Tests 30% (3 x 10% each)
+Assignments (2 x 15% each) 30%

+Tests (3 x 10% each) 30%

 Grant Proposal 30%

 Participation 10%

 Total 100%